albar965/littlenavmap-manual/src/en/MENUS.rst

 Scenery Library Menu
 ~~~~~~~~~~~~~~~~~~~~

+.. _flight-simulators-menu:

 Flight Simulators
 ^^^^^^^^^^^^^^^^^

-One menu item is created for each Flight Simulator installation or
+One menu item is created for each flight simulator installation or
 database found.
 These menu items allow switching of databases on the
 fly.

-The menu item is disabled if only one Flight Simulator was found.
+The menu shows the simulator name as a disabled menu item if only one flight simulator was found.

-The loaded AIRAC cycle is displayed only for X-Plane and Navigraph data
+The loaded AIRAC cycle is shown only for X-Plane and Navigraph data
-since the information is not available for FSX or P3D simulators.
+since the information is not available for FSX, P3D and MSFS.

 .. note::